Hal Dean

-Hal Stone Dean (October 30, 1922 – February 12, 2011) was a left guard for the Los Angeles Rams in the National Football League, playing three seasons from 1947 to 1949.
+Hal Stone Dean (October 30, 1922 – February 12, 2011) was a left guard for the Los Angeles Rams in the National Football League (NFL), playing three seasons from 1947 to 1949.

 Early life

 Hal was born to Forest William Dean and Vernon Stone Dean in Wooster, Ohio.
 He attended a one-room schoolhouse through the eighth grade.
 At the age of 15, Hal earned his Eagle Scout badge.
 He attended Wooster High School and was co-caption of the football team.

 College and military service

 After graduating from Wooster High School in 1940, Hal enrolled at Ohio State University in Columbus, Ohio, earning a B.S. degree (1947) in Geology.
 While at Ohio State, Hal played football for the Buckeyes under Pro Football Hall of Fame coach Paul Brown.
 Starting every game at left guard, Hal was a member of the Ohio State 1942 team that won the Big Ten and the NCAA National Championship football titles.
 He was also a member of Sigma Alpha Epsilon fraternity and the Advanced ROTC at Ohio State.

 In December 1942, Hal was ordered to Fort Hayes in Columbus, Ohio for active duty.
 He attended the United States Army Infantry School in Ft.
 Benning, Georgia, receiving his Paratroop Wings.
 In August 1944, Hal was assigned to the 541st Parachute Regiment at Camp Mackall, North Carolina.
 Initially, he was ordered to Ft.
 Meade, Maryland to depart for the European Theater but after Allied victories, he was sent to Ft.
 Ord, California to depart for the Pacific Theater.
 He arrived in the city of Manila, Philippines shortly after the Japanese had been defeated, working patrol duty and searching for Japanese hideouts.
 He joined the 187th Regiment, 11th Airborne Division and began intensive airborne training at Lipa in the Luzon, Philippines, in preparation for the invasion of the mainland of Japan.
 In August 1945, following the bombing of Hiroshima and Nagasaki, Hal's regiment was immediately airlifted to Okinawa to prepare to invade the Japanese at Atsugi Airfield in Tokyo, Japan and was among the first troops to land on the Japanese homeland.
 Hal was captain of the 11th Airborne Division football team that won the All-Pacific title.
 In May 1946, Hal returned to the United States and was discharged from the military as company commander and captain 1st Battalion, 187th Glider Infantry Regiment, 11th Airborne Division.
 He earned two Bronze Star Medals for his military service.

 Hal was voted to the All-Big Ten team when he returned to the Ohio State campus in 1946.
 He was mentioned on several All-America selections and played in the East–West Shrine Game.
 Hal was also inducted into SPHINX, a senior honorary society.